DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

         ...
 ```

-The translation is not guaranteed to contain all required strings.
+A translation is not guaranteed to cover all required strings.
 You can use the localization service's UI to add the missing strings as described in the [Localization Service](https://docs.devexpress.com/LocalizationService/16235/localization-service) article.

 For a full code example, refer to the example project's [Views/Home/DesignReport.cshtml](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/blob/master/AspNetCore.Reporting.BestPractices/Views/Home/DesignReport.cshtml) or [Views/Home/DisplayReport.cshtml](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/blob/master/AspNetCore.Reporting.BestPractices/Views/Home/DisplayReport.cshtml).